kamil-szostakowski/icm-meteo-tf/README.md

 pip install requirements.txt
 ```

-We need to build tensorflow from source to use graph_transform tool
+For the purpose of CoreML transformation we need a __transform_graph__ tool that can be build only from tensorflow source code.
+It's not required to build entire tensorflow from source.
+It's enough to use bazel to build only that one tool.
+All the required information can be find [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md).

 ## Downloader
 Downloader is a tool which downloads all available meteorograms form [Meteo.pl](http://meteo.pl) website.
 Downloader is constraint to several known locations but the list can be extended directly in the code.